 Dr. Valles is a member of the American Society of Neurorehabilitation and the American Academy of Neurology.
-Dr. Valles has lectured on a number of topics related to neurorehabiliation, including stroke rehabilitation and medical complications of spinal cord injury.
+Dr. Valles has lectured on a number of topics related to neurorehabiliation, including stroke rehabilitation, neurocognitive disorders, and medical complications of spinal cord injury.
 She has also given a number of talks about language disorders after stroke.
 Dr. Valles has facilitated or been a co-investigator in a number of stroke rehabilitation clinical trials throughout her career to promote advancements in the field of neurorehabilitation.

 - MD, The American University of the Caribbean in St. Maarten

 - BA, University of North Florida, Jacksonville, Florida

 - Neurology Resident, New York Medical College at Westchester Medical Center, Valhalla, New York (Served as chief resident)